Thermal power plant

-The Mahanadi thermal power project is being built over an 830ha land.
-It will be equipped with boilers, electro static precipitators, 765kV pooling facility for evacuation, turbine generator, coal handling plant, cooling towers, and raw water reservoir.
+The Mahanadi thermal power project is being built over 830ha of land.
+It is equipped with boilers, electrostatic precipitators, 765kV pooling facility for evacuation, turbine generator, coal handling plant, cooling towers and raw water reservoir.

-Coal required for phase I of the plant will be supplied from Morga II coal block of Gujarat Mineral Development Corporation (GMDC), which had agreed to supply seven million tonnes of coal per annum.
-The coal needed for phase II will be supplied from Gare Pelma sector III coal block of GIDC, which has also agreed to supply seven million tonnes of coal per annum.
+Coal required for phase I of the plant is supplied from Morga II coal block of Gujarat Mineral Development Corporation (GMDC), which had agreed to supply seven million tonnes of coal a year.
+The coal needed for phase II will be supplied from Gare Pelma sector III coal block of GIDC, which has also agreed to supply seven million tonnes of coal a year.

-China-based SEPCO was selected as EPC contractor for the project.
-Under the terms of the contract, the company is responsible for the supply, design, construction, engineering, commissioning and testing services.
+China-based SEPCO was selected as engineering, procurement and construction (EPC) contractor for the project.
+Under the contract, the company is responsible for supply, design, construction, engineering, commissioning and testing services.

 India’s total power generation during the fiscal year 2012 was 876.89 billion units.
-In 2011-12, the country faced energy shortage of 10.2% and peaking shortage of 11.1%.
+In 2011-12, the country faced energy shortages of 10.2% and peaking shortage of 11.1%.
 The peaking shortage was faced by almost all the regions, with the southern region facing 15.6% shortage and the eastern region facing 4.8% shortage.
-The central electricity authority of India expects a surplus output in the northern part, as the regions are dominated with hydro power capacity.
+The central electricity authority of India expects a surplus output in the northern part, as the regions are dominated by hydropower capacity.

 The country’s major source of power generation is coal.
-According to the 12th five year plan, 2016-17, the country’s coal demand is anticipated to be 980 million tonnes, with only 795 million tonnes available.
+According to the 12th five-year plan, by 2016-17, the country’s coal demand is anticipated to be 980 million tonnes, with only 795 million tonnes available.
 Filling of the gap between supply and demand will depend on various factors, such as availability of land, environment and forest clearance, as well as allocation of coal blocks.